 Overall the inquiry received 78 submissions, conducted 113 public hearings and heard some 220 witnesses resulting in a two volume, 32 chapter, 900 page report with 54 recommendations – arguably the most up to date and informative report on the drug ‘ice’ to date.

-On 23 December 2014 Ben was appointed Parliamentary Secretary for Justice.
+From 2014-17 Ben was appointed as Parliamentary Secretary for Justice.

 On 16 October 2017, Ben was sworn in as Minister for Industry and Employment.